corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 ]
 +++

+Out of all the migrations I help teams with, Go to Rust is a bit of an outlier.
+It's not a question of "is Rust faster?" or "does Rust have types?", Go already gets you most of the way there.
+The discussion is mostly about **correctness guarantees**, **runtime tradeoffs**, and **developer ergonomics**.

 A quick disclaimer before we start: this guide is **heavily backend-focused**.
-Backend services are where Go is strongest, small static binaries, a great standard library for networking, goroutines, and a pragmatic deployment story.
+Backend services are where Go is strongest, small static binaries, a standard library focused on networking, and an ecosystem of libraries for HTTP servers, gRPC, databases, etc.

-That's also where most teams considering Rust are coming from when they reach out to me, so it's the comparison that's actually useful in practice.
+That's also where most teams considering Rust are coming from (at least the ones who reach out to me), so I think that's the comparison that's actually useful in practice.
-If you're writing CLI tools, embedded firmware, or game engines, some of this still applies, but the framing assumes you're shipping HTTP or gRPC services in production.
+If you're writing CLI tools, embedded firmware, or game engines, some of this still applies, but to be honest, I I'm afraid this is not the best resource for you.

-I've written about Go and Rust before: ["Go vs Rust?
+For context, I've written about Go and Rust before: ["Go vs Rust?
 Choose Go."](https://endler.dev/2017/go-vs-rust/) back in 2017, and later the ["Rust vs Go: A Hands-On Comparison"](https://www.shuttle.dev/blog/2023/09/27/rust-vs-go-comparison) with the Shuttle team, which walks through a small backend service in both languages.

-Out of all the migrations I help teams with, Go to Rust is an interesting one.
-It's not a question of "is Rust faster?" or "does Rust have types?", Go already gets you most of the way there.
-The interesting questions are about **correctness guarantees**, **runtime tradeoffs**, and **developer ergonomics**.

-{% info(title="Is Rust the right choice for you?") %}

-In this article, you'll learn:
+{% info(title="What you will learn in this article") %}

-- Where Go and Rust overlap, and where they diverge
+- Where Go and Rust overlap, and where they diverge.
-- How Go patterns map to Rust
+- How Go patterns map to Rust.
-- What you gain from the borrow checker
+- What you gain from the borrow checker.
-- Where I tell people to keep Go and where Rust is worth the migration cost
+- Where I tell people to keep Go and where Rust is worth the migration cost .
-- How to migrate Go services incrementally
+- How to migrate Go services incrementally.

 {% end %}